Aminocd/slate/source/index.html.md

-burn-amount-out | The total amount that has been debited from the private currency holding as a result of the daily burnrate of the currency created-at | The time and date when the private currency holding was created updated-at | The time and date when the private currency holding was last updated is-issuer-active | Whether the issuer of the currency is active issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency issuer-user-avatar-url | The URL of the avatar of the user that issues the currency
+burn-amount-out | The total amount that has been debited from the private currency holding as a result of the daily burnrate of the currency created-at | The time and date when the private currency holding was created updated-at | The time and date when the private currency holding was last updated

 ## List User's Private Externally Issued Currency Holdings with Authorization